huggingface/blog/supercharge-customer-service-with-machine-learning.md

 -   *GLUE* is a collection of small datasets that primarily serve to compare new model architectures for researchers.
 The datasets are too small and don't correspond enough to our use case.
 -   *Amazon polarity* is a huge and well-suited dataset for customer feedback since the data deals with customer reviews.
 However, it only has binary labels (positive/negative), whereas we are looking for more granularity in the sentiment classification.
 -   *Tweet eval* uses different emojis as labels that cannot easily be mapped to a scale going from unsatisfied to satisfied.
 -   *Amazon reviews multi* seems to be the most suitable dataset here.
 We have sentiment labels ranging from 1-5 corresponding to 1-5 stars on Amazon.
 These labels can be mapped to *very unsatisfied, neutral, satisfied, very satisfied*.
-We have inspected some examples on [the dataset viewer](https://huggingface.co/datasets/amazon_reviews_multi/viewer/en/train) that the reviews look very similar to how customer feedback reviews would look, so this seems like a very good dataset.
+We have inspected some examples on [the dataset viewer](https://huggingface.co/datasets/amazon_reviews_multi/viewer/en/train) to verify that the reviews look very similar to actual customer feedback reviews, so this seems like a very good dataset.
 In addition, each review has a `product_category` label, so we could even go as far as to only use reviews of a product category corresponding to the one we are working in.
 The dataset is multi-lingual, but we are just interested in the English version for now.
 -   *Yelp review full* looks like a very suitable dataset.
 It's large and contains product reviews and sentiment labels from 1 to 5.
 Sadly, the dataset viewer is not working here, and the dataset card is also relatively sparse, requiring some more time to inspect the dataset.
 At this point, we should read the paper, but given the time constraint of this blog post, we'll choose to go for *Amazon reviews multi*.
 As a conclusion, let's focus on the [*Amazon reviews multi*](https://huggingface.co/datasets/amazon_reviews_multi) dataset considering all training examples.